shikshya1/aws-serverless/s3-trigger-event/README.md

 #### Event definition

 The hello function is called whenever a document with .csv extension is uploaded to folder media-files in the bucket.
-This will reference serverless-s3trigger-demo bucket.
+This will reference the existing s3 bucket defined if existing is set to true.

 ```